 Annatto powder is used as an intense, orange-yellow dye throughout the world, from tribal war paint to the ‘red’ colour in Red Leicester.
-Sometimes known by its Mexican name achiote or in the Philippines as achuete, the Amazonian shrub is traditionally used in Caribbean and South American food – though Spanish and Portuguese explorers introduced annatto seeds to European and Indian countries in the 1600s, where it has been used to flavour and colour food ever since.
+Sometimes known by its Mexican name achiote or in the Philippines as achuete, the Amazonian shrub is traditionally used in Caribbean and South American food.
+Spanish and Portuguese explorers introduced annatto seeds to Europe and India during the 1600s, where it has been used to flavour and colour food ever since.

 Annatto's mild and nutty flavour adds a subtle depth to soups and marinades.
-A sprinkle of annato powder can be used as an alternative to annatto paste.
-Annatto powder can also be dissolved into fish stock, and used to cook Cajun shrimp rice.
+A sprinkle of annatto powder can be used as an alternative to annatto paste.
+To use dissolve 1 tsp of the powder in 1 tbsp water before adding to the dish being cooked.
+Annatto powder can also be dissolved into fish stock and used to make Cajun shrimp rice.
 Achiote is also used in Brazil’s traditional rib dish, vaca atolada (‘cow stuck in the mud’) and in fish moquecas.

 These summary details have been prepared for information purposes only, and are designed to enhance your shopping experience on the Sous Chef website.
 While we have taken care in preparing this summary and believe it is accurate, it is not a substitute for your reading the product packaging and label prior to use.
 You should note that products and their ingredients are subject to change.